isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 Updating Existing Leases in SQL Lease Backends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bulk Lease Query required additions to the lease data stored.
+Bulk Leasequery requires additions to the lease data that is stored.
 With SQL lease
-backends, leases created prior to the server being configured for Bulk Lease
+backends, leases created prior to the server being configured for bulk lease
-Query will not contain the new data required.
-In order to populate this data
+query do not contain the new data required.
+In order to populate this data,
-it is necessary to run API commands:
+it is necessary to run these API commands:

 .. isccmd:: extended-info4-upgrade
 .. _command-extended-info4-upgrade: